MANAGED FILE TRANSFER (MFT)

 - Remove the single point of failure of homegrown bespoke file transfer solutions

-- Enable business users to send files securely without involvement of IT
+- Enable business users to send files securely without the involvement of IT

 - Integrate with Enterprise systems, e.g. SharePoint or cloud services, e.g. Dropbox, Amazon, Azure